jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/separate-namespaces.md

 ```

 There's only one thing left to install in `jenkins-operator` namespace, and that is the Operator itself.
 The manifest
-below contains the Operator as defined in all-in-one manifest found in [Installating the Operator](/kubernetes-operator/docs/getting-started/latest/installing-the-operator/)
+below contains the Operator as defined in all-in-one manifest found in [Installing the Operator](/kubernetes-operator/docs/getting-started/latest/installing-the-operator/)
 page, the only difference is that the one here sets `WATCH_NAMESPACE` to the `jenkins` namespace we created.

 Copy its content to `jenkins-operator.yaml` file.